Skip to main content

 parse_datasheetExtract structured data from PDF datasheets

-search_symbols / search_footprintsFind symbols and footprints by description using vector similarity
+search_symbols / search_footprintsFind symbols and footprints by description using vector similarity search

 Limitations